-1. Student will be able to carefully analyze the fundamental matters on the major doctrines of Church and Salvation.
+1. Student will be able to carefully analyze the fundamental matters on the major doctrines of Salvation and last things.
 2. Student will have good understanding on the reformed Ordo Salutis.
 3. Student will be able to deal with the issues in detail rising up out of theological debates.
 4. Student will be able to correlate the truth with overall message scripture.